 The educational health program required to become an ophthalmologist is very rigorous.
 First, one must complete a college bachelor’s degree.
-There is not a specific degree required for admission to medical school although, many students complete a biology or chemistry degree.
+There is not a specific degree required for admission to a school of medicine, although many students complete a biology or chemistry degree.
 This is followed by obtaining a medical degree from either an Osteopathic Medical Program (D.O. degree) or an Allopathic Medical program (M.D. degree) which takes four years to complete.
 Upon graduation, students are officially a Doctor but their training is not yet complete.
-After medical school, one must match into an ophthalmology residency training program or a preliminary/transitional year.
+After medical school, one must match into an ophthalmology residency training program or a preliminary/transitional internship year.
 Ophthalmology residency lasts three years but is preceded by an intern or transitional year of training.
 After ophthalmology residency, individuals have the option of completing a fellowship in a subspecialty field of study.
-Most ophthalmology fellowships are one to two years and allow individuals to further specialize into a specific area of the eye including the retina and cornea.
+Most ophthalmology fellowships are one or more years and allow further specialization into a specific area of the eye including the retina and cornea.

 What is the Job Outlook for Ophthalmologists?

 According to The American Academy of Ophthalmology, there are roughly 27,500 active ophthalmologists in the US as of 2018.
 Almost 50% of these ophthalmology physicians are over the age of 55, meaning there could be a shortage of ophthalmologists when they retire.
 Additionally, the Bureau of Labor Statistics projects the ophthalmologist job market to increase by 13% through 2026.

 |What is Optometry?

 |What education and training is needed to become an Optometrist?

 |What is an average salary for an Optometrist?

 Optometry - What is an Optometrist and what do these eye doctors do?